Essex County, Ontario: Emergency medical services

 Essex-Windsor Emergency Medical Services (EMS) provides pre-hospital treatment and transportation to over 45,000 patients per year.
 The service operates out of 12 bases, and employs over 260 Primary Care Paramedics.
 Essex-Windsor EMS covers all of Essex County, Windsor, and Pelee Island.

 Economy

 Energy

 Essex County is home to Canada's largest wind farm as of June 2012.
 This is due to both its ideal wind conditions and abundance of available farmland.

+Agriculture

+Essex County has one of Canada's longest growing seasons at 212 days per year.
+Leamington, a town in Essex County, has also been known for its greenhouses.
+It now has the largest concentration of commercial greenhouses in all of North America, with nearly 2000 acres of greenhouse vegetable production in the general area.
+Major products of the greenhouse industry, in addition to tomatoes, are peppers, cannabis, cucumbers, roses, and other flowers.

+Major employers include Highbury Canco, Aphria, FortDearborn, Highline Mushrooms, Elring-Klinger, Nature Fresh Farms, Hub International, Lakeside Produce and AMCO Farms.

+Tourism

+Essex County is home to 13 VQA wineries that are a part of Ontario's southernmost appellation.
+At the same latitude as the Mediterranean, the Lake Erie North Shore Region provides a unique climate in a continental region.

 Tartan

 Essex County also has an official tartan.

 The tartan's colours correspond to different meanings.